-Originally part of Benenden Hospital, the buildings on the site are now redundant (see Figs. 31 & 32) as they have been replaced by the new hospital building (west of this site).
+- 135. Originally part of Benenden Hospital, the buildings on the site are now redundant (see - 136.
+Figs. 31 & 32) as they have been replaced by the new hospital building (west of this site).
 The site is owned by the Benenden Hospital Trust.
 Because this is previously developed land, outside the AONB, much of it currently occupied by dilapidated buildings (see Fig. 32), this is an appropriate site for a reasonable increase in the existing planning consent for 24 dwellings.
-A density of approximately 22dph is deemed appropriate for this semi-rural location.

-The Hospital Trust has suggested increasing the site with the addition of Site LS40b which is accepted by this Plan.
-However, the suggested addition of an extra parcel of land, Site LS40a, a greenfield site and unimproved pasture, has been rejected in the BNDP because of the size of the existing brownfield site (Site 424/LS40b).

-The southern third of the site, plus areas around Peek Lodge, are important Local Wildlife Sites (LWSs) and although the Hospital Trust is not planning to build on those parts of the site, a condition of planning permission must be adequate, robust protection in the form of a buffer/screening in order to preserve the integrity of the LWSs (see Policies LE7 & LE8) both during and after construction.
+A density of approximately 22dph is deemed appropriate for this semi-rural location. - 137.
+The Hospital Trust has suggested increasing the site with the addition of Call for Sites (CfS) Site ref.
+LS40b which is accepted by this Plan.
+However, the suggested addition of an extra parcel of land, CfS Site ref.
+LS40a, a greenfield site and unimproved pasture, has been rejected in the BNDP because of the size of the existing brownfield site (CfS Site ref.
+424/LS40b). - 138.
+The southern third of the site, plus areas around Peek Lodge, are important Local Wildlife Sites (LWSs) and although the Hospital Trust is not planning to build on those parts of the site, a condition of planning permission must be adequate, robust protection in the form of a buffer/screening in order to preserve the integrity of the LWSs (see Policies LE4, LE6, LE7 & LE8) both during and after construction.
 This Plan supports development only on the footprint of the existing buildings.